giocosmiano/haskell-programming/readme.md

    structure, of `Functor`, `Applicative` and `Monad`.
    - `f x = y`
      - `f` - function
-     - `x` - input such as Integer, String or even complex [algebraic data structure](https://en.wikipedia.org/wiki/Algebraic_data_type) such as Product, Employee etc
+     - `x` - input such as Integer, String or an [algebraic data structure](https://en.wikipedia.org/wiki/Algebraic_data_type) such as Product, Employee etc
-     - `y` - output such as Integer, String or even complex [algebraic data structure](https://en.wikipedia.org/wiki/Algebraic_data_type) such as Product, Employee etc
+     - `y` - output such as Integer, String or an [algebraic data structure](https://en.wikipedia.org/wiki/Algebraic_data_type) such as Product, Employee etc

  - Functions are evaluated and eventually reduced into a value called [Beta reduction](https://wiki.haskell.org/Beta_reduction)